-As the body is not deforming, i.e.~$ \auab\, =\, \Auab $ and $ b_{\alpha\beta}\,=\,B_{\alpha\beta} $, there should be no stress or bending moment induced.
+and As the body is not deforming, i.e.~$ \auab\, =\, \Auab $ and $ b_{\alpha\beta}\,=\,B_{\alpha\beta} $, there should be no membrane or bending stresses induced.
 This can be verified by plugging the current stretch and curvature along the principal curvature directions,

 into the equations of Sec.~\ref{sec:3}.
 The results are enumerated in Table~\ref{tab:1}.
-As seen, for the Koiter, apH and proposed new model no stress or moment are introduced.
-However, for the Canham model we obtain both non-zero stress and moment and for the Helfrich model, a non-zero moment.
+As seen, for the Koiter, apH and proposed new model no membrane or bending stresses are introduced.
+However, for the Canham model we obtain both non-zero membrane and bending stresses and for the Helfrich model, a non-zero bending stress.
 This is because for the considered initial configuration, these two models are not completely stress-free.
-The Helfrich bending model only satisfies this test for $ \bar{k}\,=\,0 $ as otherwise the bending stress $ M^{\alpha\beta}_{0\,\mathrm{Hel}} $ becomes non-zero even when $ \Delta H \,=\,0$ as seen in Eq.~(\ref{eq:helfeq}.2).
+The Helfrich bending model only satisfies this test for $ \bar{k}\,=\,0 $ as otherwise the bending stresses $ M^{\alpha\beta}_{0\,\mathrm{Hel}} $ becomes non-zero even when $ \Delta H \,=\,0$ as seen in Eq.~(\ref{eq:helfeq}.2).